JAlcocerT/JAlcocerT/content/blog/self-fin-ghostfolio.md

 **Intro**

-Whether TradFi and DeFi, you might want to bring clarity to your personal finances.
+Whether TradFi, DeFi, or whatever it comes, you might want to bring clarity to your personal finances.

 AND MORE TOOLS IN THE FAQ